-Whether you decide to hit the water or stay on land, you’re sure to find a variety of fun and amazing things to do in Wilmington NC.
-It’s also the perfect destination for foodies, especially seafood fans, as you’ll find several incredible places to eat scattered throughout this beautiful place.
-So head to Wilmington, and start exploring North Carolina!
+Whether you decide to hit the water or stay on land, you’re sure to find a variety of fun and amazing things to do in Wilmington, NC.

 Headed to Wilmington and unsure where to begin?
 Downtown Wilmington is the area that connects you to everything Wilmington has to offer.
-Within walking distance of the Riverwalk, is the Historic District, several museums, an incredible farmer’s market, and a number of exciting tour options, from Trolley Tours to a guided walking tour, Downtown Wilmington is where you need to be.
+Within walking distance of the Riverwalk is the Historic District, several museums, an incredible farmer’s market, and a number of exciting tour options!
+There's always something going on in downtown Wilmington, so it's a great place to get started.

 Wilmington Adventure Walking Tour

 Find out more about Downtown Wilmington by signing up for the Wilmington Adventure Walking Tour.
-Take a tour of the historic sights with a Wilmington resident who will introduce you to the town’s history and share some incredible knowledge of the buildings and community that you can’t learn anywhere else.
+Take a tour of the historic sights with a Wilmington resident who will introduce you to the town’s history and share some incredible knowledge of the buildings and community.

 Fort Fisher Historic Site

-Fort Fisher Historic Site is home to the largest Amphibious fight in the Civil War.
-A scenic trail, shaded by gnarled live oaks, leads past the earthworks, around to the rear of the fort remains.
+Fort Fisher Historic Site is home to the largest amphibious fight in the Civil War.
+A scenic trail, shaded by gnarled live oaks, leads past the earthworks, around to the back where you can see the remains of the fort.
 Don't miss a stop at the visitor center where you can find artifacts recovered from sunken ships.

 New Hanover County Arboretum